Tottenham sign Jack Clarke: Teenage winger completes £9m Spurs switch but will spend 2019-20 season on loan at Leeds | Goal.com

-Clarke completes £9m Spurs switch but will spend 2019-20 season on loan at Leeds
+Clarke completes £9m Spurs transfer but will spend 2019-20 season on loan at Leeds

 Jack Clarke has completed a £9 million ($11m) move to Tottenham, but will spend the 2019-20 campaign back on loan at Leeds.

-A professional debut was made in October, before going on take in a further 23 appearances.
+His professional debut was made in October last year, before he went on take in a further 23 appearances.

-Tottenham surged to the front of the transfer queue and have been working on a deal for some time.

-They have now got an agreement over the line, with Clarke set to form part of their plans in the years to come after penning a contract through to 2023.
+They have now got an agreement over the line, with Clarke set to form part of their plans in the years to come after signing a contract through to 2023.

 Mauricio Pochettino will not have the youngster at his disposal next term, though, as a deal to immediately loan him back to Leeds has been struck.